sandienunez/sandienunez.github.io/_posts/2021-01-24-joyful_bites_bakery_app.markdown

 ## Lifecycle Methods in React

 This project covered some amazing concepts that are fundamental to React.
-First remember that there are 3 Phases when we talk about Lifecycle methods that include:
+There are 3 Phases when we talk about Lifecycle methods that include:

 1. **Mounting** = when Component is added to DOM
 * DOM creation or  "setup" phase
 * componentDidMount is only called once, but immediately after the render() method has taken place